aryuun1/SpatialBotFrontEnd/README.md

     Detect the Price Discrepancy:

-        The bot constantly monitors ARB/ETH prices on both Uniswap and SushiSwap.
+        The bot constantly monitors ARB/ETH , USDC, USDT prices on both Uniswap and camelot

-        It sees that ARB is cheaper on Uniswap and more expensive on SushiSwap.
+        It sees that ARB is cheaper on Uniswap and more expensive on camelot.

     Execute Arbitrage Trade:

         It buys ARB on Uniswap at 0.00042 ETH

-        It sells ARB on SushiSwap at 0.00044 ETH
+        It sells ARB on camelot at 0.00044 ETH

         For every ARB token traded, it profits 0.00002 ETH